 - Has difficulty in waiting for his/her turn

 The presence of 6 or more of these symptoms indicating hyperactivity and impulsivity in children up to the age of 16 may result in an a diagnosis of ADHD.
-If there is a presence of 5 or more of the impulsivity and hyperactivity symptoms in adolescents and adults 17 years of age and older, then that can help in the diagnosis of ADHD.
+If there is a presence of 5 or more of the impulsivity and hyperactivity symptoms in adolescents and adults 17 years of age and older, then that can help in the diagnosis of ADHD as well.

-These symptoms should be present for at least six months and severe to the extent they are inappropriate and disruptive for the person’s development to confirm the diagnosis.
+These symptoms should be present for at least six months and severe to the extent they are inappropriate and disruptive for the person’s functioning to confirm the diagnosis.

-Your doctor would be able to arrive at the diagnosis of ADHD based on the signs of inattention, hyperactivity, and impulsivity included in the DSM-V criteria.
+Your doctor will be able to arrive at the diagnosis of ADHD based on the signs of inattention, hyperactivity, and impulsivity included in the DSM-V criteria or using other criteria and questionnaires that they may use or send home to parents/teachers.
 The diagnosis is based on the frequency and intensity of these symptoms as well as how they affect the routine activities of the person.

 Dr. Sean Paul has the ability to run ADHD testing virtually and in person.
 Make an appointment today to get an evaluation.